eclipse-equinox/equinox/features/org.eclipse.equinox.executable.feature/README.md

-This feature contains the executables and launcher bundle along with its fragments used to launch Equinox respectivly Eclipse based standalone applications.
+This feature contains the executables and launcher bundle along with its fragments used to launch Equinox respectively Eclipse based stand-alone applications.
 It also hosts the native C source files and scripts to build these executable and launcher library binaries for all supported platforms.

 The _Equinox launcher executable_ is the executable binary file that can be used to launch an Equinox based applications like Eclipse.
 It is for example named `eclipse.exe` (on Windows) or `eclipse` (on Linux and Mac).